 John has qualifications in Bachelor of Arts (Hons) Political Science, and he has Key Job experience in Community settlement service.
 He has worked in Inventory coordinator and team leader (BGC Windows), and as an Interpreter (National Accreditation for Translators and Interpreters).Being a community settlement officer, assisting clients with less fortunate, from a variety of background for the last ten years give me a great experience.
 As an NDIS services coordinator, John always wanted to bring his experience and apply in current role to contribute with Love, Integrity, and Fairness.
 John has a deep passion to build and maintain a meaningful relationship, establish a good rapport and affinity towards our most valued participants.
 John abides by the principle of respect and maintain participants or families Choice and Control to have best result.

 With extensive multicultural experiences, Olaf Kruger brings an understanding of different cultures and background knowledge.
 This understanding imparts Olaf with an advantage to provide effective communication, emotional support, and the ability to sympathize and associate with individuals and their circumstances.Olaf is currently endeavouring an Undergraduate Teaching Degree from Murdoch University.
 He strives to improve himself through education.
 Olaf acquired hands on experience and the ability to provide individualized customer service through his role as a business owner in his previous business ventures which spans for over 10 years.
-Olaf also worked in Customer Service and Sales Representation for an International Airport in Western Australia.
-As the Referral Intake Coordinator, Olaf Kruger is the first point of contact new Referrals will meet.
-His Role is to provide new Referrals a smooth transition and onboarding into becoming one of My Way's valued Participants.
-Olaf Kruger ha strong faith and believes that through supporting individuals with disability and families, he can demonstrate and live out his passion of assisting and advocating for others.
-The individuals and families might be going through difficulties in finding right supports and right Service provider, therefore, Olaf is passionate about providing assistance and necessary linking in with My Way great Team.
+Olaf also worked in customer service and sales representation for an International Airport in Western Australia.
+As the Referral Intake Coordinator, Olaf Kruger is the first point of contact new referrals will meet.
+His role is to provide new referrals a smooth transition and onboarding into becoming one of My Way's valued participants.
+Olaf Kruger believes that through supporting individuals with disability and families, he can demonstrate and live out his passion of assisting and advocating for others.
+The individuals and families might be going through difficulties in finding right supports and right Service provider, therefore, Olaf is passionate about providing assistance adding the culture and values of the My Way Team.

 Messi has Nine years of experience in Community Services Work in human services.
 She has Degree in International and Development from Murdoch University, and a Diploma of Community Services Work from TAFE.Messi has got passion for social change regarding the disadvantaged communities being empowered especially people with disability, families, and carer.
 Messi heavily involved in doing community voluntary work in WA during her spare time.
 Messi is a great asset to My Way.